paolodesa/thesis-code/README.md

 ## Requirements

 First of all, all the tools have been written in **Python** (version 3.9 was used during development).
 Therfore, users need to have it installed on their systems in order to run the code.
 Additionally, as mentined before, this project stores the scraped data in InfluxDB, thus users will need to setup a [self-hosted](https://docs.influxdata.com/influxdb/v2.7/install/) instance or use a [cloud-hosted](https://www.influxdata.com/products/influxdb-cloud/serverless/) one, provided by InfluxData.\
-In oder to installed the required Python packages it is suggested to create a virtual environment and run `pip install -r requirements.txt` in the project root.\
+In oder to installed the required Python packages it is suggested to create a virtual environment and run `pip install -r requirements.txt` in the project root.
-**Before running any code**, two buckets called `WeatherUnderground` and `OpenMeteo` must be created inside InfluxDB (the names can be changed, alongside all their references in the code).

 ### Environment variables